Plant Farley Emergency Preparedness

 WDHN-TV Channel 18 Dothan, Ala.

 A false alarm of the emergency sirens is possible because of lightning or other events.
-If you hear the emergency sirens and there is NO emergency information on the Emergency Alerting System (EAS) station, then the alarm is probably false.
+If you hear the emergency sirens and there is NO emergency information on an emergency alert station, then the alarm is probably false.

 Evacuation Routes and Information